kvanderwaal/prrsv2_classification/README.md

 The output file is similar to the report assigned by R.

 ## Agreement in predicted assignments made by R and Python Random Forests
 An analysis of the agreement between the R and Python assignment algorithms was performed with 18,987 sequences (May 22, 2024).
 Agreement between the R and Python algorithms was 98.2%.
-Agreement between the "true" variant ID and the predictions made by R and Python was 99.4% and 97.9%, respectively
+Agreement between the "true" variant ID and the predictions made by R and Python was 99.4% and 97.9%, respectively.